Shared IP Pools Overview

 When sending email through an account that is under the Trial or Essentials pricing package, your account will be utilizing a shared IP pool.
 A shared IP pool is a group of IPs that are bundled together and used to send mail equally.

-Being grouped with others on a list of IPs can offer several benefits.
+Being grouped with others on a list of IPs can offer numerous benefits.
 First, these plans are our most affordable tiers, and allow for a lower cost way to scale beyond 100 emails a day.
 Second, volume will have less of an impact on send quality since other clients are sending as well, so the IPs are already warmed.
 This way you can start sending out a blast of emails immediately.

 With those benefits in mind, there are some additional things to consider when looking at shared pools, such as email reputation.
 Email reputation is based on the authentication records and sending volume/history.
 Because the IPs are shared, IP reputation will also be shared amongst senders.
-You are sharing IPs with hundred, sometimes thousands, of Twilio SendGrid users and the sending habits of others can affect your sending.
+You are sharing IPs with hundreds, sometimes thousands, of other Twilio SendGrid users and the sending habits of others can affect your sending.

 This is the major drawback to share pools -- the lack of control over IP reputation.
 Although your domain will be yours, sending activity from the shared IPs may be impacted by sending from other users.
-We group these pools based on sending activity and metrics, so you can ensure you are kept with good company by following best practices; this also helps mitigate any delivery impact from other senders as long as you are keeping with best practices and sender guidelines.
+We group these pools based on sending activity and metrics, so you can ensure you are kept with good company by following best practices; this also helps mitigate any delivery impact from other senders, as long as you are keeping with best practices and sender guidelines.

 If you send transactional emails, there are some differences when using shared IPs that should be taken into account.
 Shared IPs are poorly suited to sending transactional type messages (opt-in confirmations, password resets, receipts) for two reasons:

-1. Marketing mail (the primary type of mail sent by other shared IP pool users) inherently lowers IP reputation.
+- Marketing mail (the primary type of mail sent by other shared IP pool users) inherently lowers IP reputation.

 Twilio SendGrid has an automated IP pool system to dynamically and responsively sort users based on their engagement quality.
 Meaning, if you improve your sending habits to optimize engagement quality, you will automatically advance to sit adjacent to more performant senders within 24 hours.
 It also means if there is a sender in your pool that starts to underperform, within a day they will be automatically transitioned to a different pool, insulating your email program from risk.